 Every property in West Nipissing is subject to the provisions of Zoning By-law 2014/45.
 The Zoning By-law will be used to confirm your plans align with current policies on how land may be used in your community.

-To submit an amendment to either the current Official Plan or current Zoning By-laws, consult with the Planning Department and complete an Application for Official Plan Amendment / Zoning By-law Amendment Form.
+To submit an amendment to either the current Official Plan or current Zoning By-laws, consult with the Planning Department and complete an Application for Official Plan Amendment/Zoning Amendment.

 R1 – Single detached Residential Zone